shannonmoeller/handlebars-wax/README.md

 }
 ```

 When including helpers using globs, modules may export a single helper function.
-Each helper will be named according to the file path and name without the extension.
-So a helper with a path of `string/upper.js` will be named `string-upper`.
-Note that path separators are replaced with hyphens to avoid having to use [square brackets](http://handlebarsjs.com/expressions.html#basic-blocks).
+These helpers will be named by calling `parseHelperName`.

 ```js
 // lower.js